Knowledge base

 To transfer a product:

-1. Click here to access product transfer management on the Manager Infomaniak (need help?).
+- Click here to access product transfer management on the Infomaniak Manager (need help?).

 The transfer has started.
-Now, you have a choice:
+Now, at your choice:

 Alternative method

-In the case of a one-time transfer, you can also go directly to the dashboard of the product in question and click on Manage (example in the image below).
-However, since this menu is not always present, it is better to prioritize the first method above, which also allows for batch transfer:
+In the case of one-off transfer, you can also go directly to the dashboard of the product concerned and click on Manage (example in the image below) however, since this menu is not always present, it is better to prioritize the first method above, which also allows bulk transfer:

 Refer to this other guide regarding Jelastic Cloud.